MIRROR: A Multi-Agent Framework with Iterative Adaptive Revision and Hierarchical Retrieval for Optimization Modeling in Operations Research: Methodology

-\item \textbf{Code Generation Agent $ f_{\text{code}} $} This agent translates the mathematical model into an executable program.
-Using the formal model $m$ and retrieved code exemplars $\mathcal{R}_{\text{code}} \subseteq \mathcal{R}_t$, it produces the solver code $c$.
-The agent is designed to handle implementation details and resolve potential inconsistencies between the abstract model and the specific syntax requirements of the solver such as Gurobi \end{itemize}
+Subsequently, $f_{\text{model}}$ constructs a formal mathematical model $m$ by integrating the problem $t$, parameters $p$, advisory guidance $g$, and a set of retrieved modeling exemplars $\mathcal{R}_{\text{model}}$.
+Finally, $f_{\text{code}}$ translates the formal model $m$ into an executable program, handling implementation details and resolving potential inconsistencies between the abstract model and the specific syntax requirements of solvers such as Gurobi.
+Both the Mathematical Modeling and Code Generation agents employ a unified Hierarchical Retrieval-Augmented Generation (HRAG) mechanism to dynamically match and fuse the most relevant modeling paradigms and retrieved code exemplars $\mathcal{R}_{\text{code}}$ from the exemplar library.

 \paragraph{Executor} The external executor receives the generated code $c$ and attempts to run it.
 It returns either a numerical solution $n$ or a failure flag $\bot$ accompanied by a specific error message $e$ (e.g., syntax errors, execution timed out).
 This feedback signal is crucial for triggering the subsequent revision phase.
+If the execution is successful, the solving process terminates immediately; otherwise, the system triggers the agent's iterative revision phase.